Orbital symmetry fingerprints for magnetic adatoms in graphene: Conclusion

 Unlike the case of metallic hosts, in graphene the symmetry of the localized orbital has clear fingerprints in the LDOS nearby the adatom whenever the adatom, hybridizes with two or more carbon atoms.
 We showed that the real and momentum space STM scanning maps can reveal not only the position of the adatom with respect to the sublattices but can also indicate the orbital symmetry of the localized state and possibly its magnetic state.

 We have described in detail how sublattice quantum numbers in combination with orbital symmetry effects influence the Fano resonances in the differential conductance nearby the adatom.
-To illustrate the effect, we analyzed the problem in the single orbital picture, which is valid for orbitals in one dimensional irreducible representations (such as $s$-wave, $d_{zz}$wave, etc), as well as in the more interesting case of 2 dimensional irreducible representations, such as in the doublets ($d_{x^{2}-y^{2}},d_{xy})$, $(f_{x(x^{2}-3y^{2})},f_{y(3y^{2}-x^{2})}),$ etc, when the energy separation of the orbitals in the doublet state, driven for instance by spin polarization effects, is large compared to the level broadening.
-The formalism is generic for any orbital symmetry state, and can be trivially extended to describe the degenerate case as well.
+To illustrate the effect, we analyzed the problem in the single orbital picture, which is valid for orbitals in one dimensional irreducible representations (such as $s$-wave, $d_{zz}$wave, etc), as well as in the more interesting case of 2 dimensional irreducible representations, such as in the doublets ($d_{x^{2}-y^{2}},d_{xy})$, $(f_{x(x^{2}-3y^{2})},f_{y(3y^{2}-x^{2})}),$ etc, when the energy separation of the orbitals in the doublet state, driven for instance by charge and spin polarization effects, is large compared to the level broadening.{} In the presence of small Jahn -Teller distortion effects, which freeze charge fluctuations between the polarized orbitals and hence break the point group symmetry of the underlying crystal, those different orbitals may leave explicit fingerprints in the LDOS.
+Those distortions can occur either spontaneously, when adatoms are randomly adsorbed on graphene, or else through the application of strain.

 We acknowledge P. M. Goldbart, E. Andrei, H. Manoharan, A. Balatsky, K. Sengupta and M. Vojta for discussions.
 BU acknowledges partial support from DOI grant DE-FG02-07ER46453 at the University of Illinois.
 LY and SWT acknowledge financial support from NSF under grant DMR0847801 and from the UC-Lab FRP under award number 09-LR-05-118602.
-AHCN acknowledges DOE grant DE-FG02-08ER46512. \\
+AHCN acknowledges DOE grant DE-FG02-08ER46512 and NRF-CRP award \textquotedbl{}Novel 2D materials with tailored properties\textquotedbl{} beyond graphene\textquotedbl{} (R-144-000-295-281).